Let’s talk about fintech copywriters.

 4. Professionalism and a Problem-Solving Attitude

-That means they’ll have good communication skills and respond to messages in a timely manner.
-They’ll raise concerns and suggestions where needed.
-And they will professionally interact with your peers and customers when doing case study interviews or liaising with your subject matter experts.
+- And they will work well with your peers and customers when doing case study interviews or liaising with your subject matter experts.

 Importantly, they’ll know how and when to take initiative when problems arise.
 That could mean quickly coming up with alternative headlines, introductions, or entire new sections in content — or chasing down important sources for your product or legal team to review.